bryanph/full-auth-middleware/README.md

 # full-auth-middleware
-Full authentication middleware for express, easy to integrate
+Full authentication middleware for express, easy to integrate.
+Based on Drywall.

 For an example of an implementation, see https://github.com/bryanph/full-auth-middleware-react